quantumlib/Stim/doc/python_api_reference_vDev.md

 > Left-multiplies the Pauli string by another Pauli string, a complex unit, or a tensor power.
 >
 > Args:
->     rhs: The left hand side of the multiplication.
+>     lhs: The left hand side of the multiplication.
 This can be:
 >         - A stim.PauliString to left-multiply term-by-term into the paulis of the pauli string.
 >         - A complex unit (1, -1, 1j, -1j) to multiply into the sign of the pauli string.
 >         - A non-negative integer indicating the tensor power to raise the pauli string to (how many times to repeat it).